$0.50 and 70 Minute Whole Wheat Apple Banana Bread

 Step 8 – I highly recommend mixing with a large spoon instead of a whisk.
 The mixture will be thick and will dismember your whisk!

 Step 10 – Pressing the walnuts into the top of the dough helps them stick.
-You can also slice part of the apple really thin and press it into the top prior to baking!
+You can also slice an apple really thin and press it into the top prior to baking!

-Step 11 – The aluminum foil helps keep the top of the bread from drying out.
+Step 11 – The aluminum foil helps keep the top of your apple banana bread from drying out.
 I recommend using this method for all of your baked goods unless you want a firmer top crust.

 Also, all loaf pans are different so check your bread with a toothpick after 45 minutes.
 I have one pan that bakes this bread in 45 minutes and the other in 55 minutes.
 Also, since there are no eggs or other raw ingredients, err on the side of undercooking!